Lack of Positive Train Control haunts another deadly collision

 In Sunday's collision in South Carolina, "they might already have PTC down there, but a switch system involved didn't have PTC equipped yet," said Russell Quimby, a former investigator for the National Transportation Safety Board, or NTSB.
 "It might have prevented it if they had it.
 It's meant to prevent mainline trains and passenger trains from colliding."

-Congress has twice extended the deadline after it was lobbied by the train industry.
-By the end of 2018, 81 percent of railroads are projected to have PTC installed, according to the Federal Transit Authority.
+Congress has twice extended the deadline after the train industry lobbied against it.
+By the end of 2018, 81 percent of railroads are projected to have PTC installed, according to the Federal Transit Administration.
 Congress has further allowed railroads to apply for a two-year extension until Dec.
 31, 2020.

 The NTSB, meanwhile, has had the issue of PTC on its list of "Most Wanted Safety Improvements" since 1990.